Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Profit/Unit

-Profit/Unit is forward-looking to show the listed price and current product landed cost.
 For Amazon sellers, product profit is the competitive price - landed cost price - estimated platform fee.
 If the landing cost is not set, Inventory Planner will use cost price instead.

 Profit %

-Profit for one variant / Profit for all variants
+Profit % = Profit for one variant / Profit for all variants

-Profit = Revenue - COGS - Platform Fee
+Profit = Revenue - COGS - platform fee

 If landing cost price is not set the cost price field is used.

-Profit Diff % (Percentage Change in Profit)
+Profit diff % (Percentage change in profit)

-Percentage Change in Profit = (profit during current time period - profit during previous time period) / profit during the previous time period
+Percentage change in profit = (Profit during current time period - profit during previous time period) / profit during the previous time period

-Profit = Revenue - COGS - Platform Fee
+Profit = Revenue - COGS - platform fee

 If landing cost price is not set the cost price field is used.